Compromised User Account Incident Response Plan (IRP) / Runbook#

 Thoroughly review SIEM logs (

-during the suspected compromise window (identified in Phase 2).
+secops-mcp_search_security_events) for all actions performed by the${USER_ID}during the suspected compromise window (identified in Phase 2).
 Focus on access to sensitive data, lateral movement attempts, configuration changes, emails sent/received.(Requires Email Platform tools) Check for malicious email forwarding rules, delegate access changes, or malicious emails sent from the account.

 (Requires Cloud Platform tools) Check for creation of malicious OAuth applications or other persistence in connected cloud services.